Israeli strikes across Gaza hit multiple homes, killing at least 85 Palestinians

 The Trump administration, which took credit for helping to broker the ceasefire, has voiced full support for Israel.
 More than 400 Palestinians were killed on Tuesday alone, mostly women and children, according to Gaza's Health Ministry.

+The military said three rockets were fired out of Gaza on Thursday, with one intercepted and two falling in open areas.
+Hamas claimed the attack and said it had targeted Tel Aviv.

-The Israeli military said it intercepted a missile launched by Yemen's Iran-backed Houthi rebels early Thursday before it reached Israeli airspace, as air raid sirens and exploding interceptors were heard in Jerusalem.
+Earlier, the military said it intercepted a missile launched by Yemen's Iran-backed Houthi rebels overnight before it reached Israeli airspace, as air raid sirens and exploding interceptors were heard in Jerusalem.
 No injuries were reported.
 It was the second such attack since the United States began a new campaign of airstrikes against the rebels earlier this week.

 One of the strikes on Gaza early Thursday hit the Abu Daqa family’s home in Abasan al-Kabira, a village just outside of Khan Younis near the border with Israel.
 It was inside an area the Israeli military ordered evacuated earlier this week, encompassing most of eastern Gaza.